Netheril: Empire of Magic

 Netheril: Empire of Magic is an accessory for the 2nd edition of the Advanced Dungeons & Dragons fantasy role-playing game, published in 1996.

 Contents

-This boxed set expansion to the Forgotten Realms describes the long-lost ancient kingdom of Netheril, formed about 5,000 years ago, which excelled in the use of magic to the point of even stealing the power of the gods before the kingdom fell.
-Player characters can reach Netheril through time travel, or players can create characters native to the Netherese period.
+Netheril: Empire of Magic is a boxed set expansion to the Forgotten Realms setting which describes the long-lost ancient kingdom of Netheril, formed about 5,000 years ago, which excelled in usage of magic to the point of even stealing power from the gods before the kingdom fell.
+Player characters can travel back through time to ancient Netheril, or players can create characters native to the Netherese time period.

 Publication history

 Netheril: Empire of Magic was published by TSR, Inc. in 1996 as a boxed set.